All Episodes

 They're going to be continually fighting.

-This is the elites holding a status, anxiety, whatever you want to call it, uh maintaining their uh uh admission at the table of power.
+This is the elites holding on status, anxiety, whatever you want to call it, maintaining their admission at the table of power.

-They are going to continue to smear, try to destroy any of the conservative opposition when the hard work of reducing government occurs.
+They are going to continue to smear, try to destroy any of the conservative opposition.

 Watch them attack those who have the guts to actually try to rein in this massive bureaucracy and all these entitlements.